Under the Local Government Act 1989, councillors must register their interests, and disclose and declare any conflicts of interest.

 If a councillor's financial benefits, obligations and circumstances would directly change for better or worse as the result of a matter being decided in a particular way, the councillor will have a direct conflict of interest.

-This also includes instances where the councillor or his or her family have a controlling interest in a company or other entity with a direct interest in the matter before council.
+This also includes instances where the councillor, or his or her family, has a controlling interest in a company or other entity with a direct interest in the matter before council.